Malcolm Fairley: Crimes as The Fox

 After committing a further three burglaries, Fairley's next victims were a couple in Tring, Hertfordshire.
 The couple were not home when Fairley broke into the property on 6 June.
 He found another shotgun and cartridges, along with a hacksaw that he used to saw off the barrels of the gun; he would use the weapon during the remainder of his crimes.
 He also removed photographs from albums and took clothes from drawers, stole an anorak and a packet of peanuts.
-Three days after this incident, he broke into a house in Heath and Reach, where he constructed a den from blankets and furniture to conceal his presence from passers by and waited for the occupants to return, but fled when they did so.
+Three days after this incident, he broke into a house in Heath and Reach in Bedfordshire, where he constructed a den from blankets and furniture to conceal his presence from passers by and waited for the occupants to return, but fled when they did so.
 On the same night he broke into a house at nearby Leighton Buzzard after travelling there on foot, and using a mask made from a trouser leg to conceal his identity.
 The house belonged to a couple, the husband of whom tackled Fairley, an act that resulted in the shotgun being discharged, injuring the man's hand.
 Fairley fled the scene again, leaving behind the anorak and peanuts, and did not commit another offence for a further month; he would later claim the incident had unsettled him.

-On 6 July 1984, Fairley broke into a house at Linslade, where he tied up the occupants, a couple, and indecently assaulted then raped the wife, then committed another sexual attack on 10 July.
-After this incident he shifted his attention to Edlesborough, where he committed more burglaries, before attacking an 18-year-old girl, breaking into the bungalow she shared with her boyfriend and brother, before tying up the males and raping the girl.
+On 6 July 1984, Fairley broke into a house at Linslade in Bedfordshire, where he tied up the occupants, a couple, and indecently assaulted then raped the wife, then committed another sexual attack on 10 July.
+After this incident he shifted his attention to Edlesborough in Buckinghamshire, where he committed more burglaries, before attacking a 17-year-old girl, breaking into the bungalow she shared with her boyfriend and brother, before tying up the males and sexually assaulting all three.
 He then committed a series of burglaries in the Milton Keynes area, before driving to County Durham in mid-August.
-While driving along the M18, he reversed off the hard shoulder into woodland, then crossed fields to the small village of Brampton-en-le-Morthen, where he broke into the home of a couple and committed another rape.
+While driving along the M18, he reversed off the hard shoulder into woodland, then crossed fields to the small village of Brampton-en-le-Morthen near Rotherham, where he broke into the home of a couple and committed another rape.
 Afterwards he carefully cut out a portion of a bedsheet stained with his semen, then buried this along with the mask and gloves he had worn while committing the crime.
 He also buried the gun.
 As he drove away again, he accidentally reversed into bushes, scratching his car and leaving flecks of paintwork on the branches.
 He then continued his journey to Peterlee, where he committed two similar crimes, before returning to Milton Keynes, where he committed a further eleven offences before he was apprehended in September.
 His final attack was on a woman in Milton Keynes, whose house he broke into as she slept.
 Having abandoned the gun, he used a knife in an attempt to subdue her, but the woman fought him off and he fled.